Regulators give food companies three years to remove partially hydrogenated oils from their products.

 Food manufacturers will now have three years to remove PHOs from products unless they’re approved by the FDA.

 Trans fats are found naturally in animal fats and as PHOs in baked goods.
-They’ve been used by food manufacturers because they’re inexpensive and increase a food product’s shelf life, stability, and texture, according to the U.S. Centers for Disease Control and Prevention (CDC).
+They’ve been used by food manufacturers because they’re inexpensive and increase a food product’s shelf life, stability, and texture, according to the

 The problem is that these fats raise low-density lipoprotein (LDL) or “bad” cholesterol.
 Increased LDL cholesterol is a risk factor for coronary heart disease, the number one killer in the United States.
 The CDC estimates avoiding trans fat could prevent up to 20,000 heart attacks and 7,000 deaths a year.